WISE-Developers/fire_growth_modelling_documentation/Meeting_Minutes/Meeting_Minutes_20230511.md

 ### 0. Missing meeting notes from last meeting?

-[FRANCO Action Item] will check with Brett.
+[FRANCO Action Item - RESOLVED - Repo was out of date LOL] will check with Brett.

 ### 1. Review Franco's Office Hours